 Termite damage can be fairly expensive depending on the extent of the damage to the property.
 If you are purchasing a home in Maryland, it is important to retain a reliable company to perform an inspection of the property.

 Our Experienced Baltimore, MD Termite Damage Attorneys Can Help You File a Fraud Claim

 If you or a family member purchased a home that was infested with termites, you should contact an experienced Baltimore termite damage attorney.
 At Whitney, LLP, we are dedicated to providing you with the unique legal representation that you deserve.
 Our attorneys have extensive experience handling various types of termite damage and termite inspection claims and we will use this experience to fight for you.
-To schedule a free legal consultation, call us at (410) 583-8000, or contact us online.
+To schedule a consultation, call us at (410) 583-8000, or contact us online.